-Project DetailsSummaryProject Title: Diversifying Uses of Legume and Cereal by Grain Processing to Improve Nutrition and Expand MarketOverview: Sorghum and pearl millet are major staple foods for smallholder farm families in West Africa where malnutrition is common.
-Local cereal fortification with indigenous legumes (cowpea, groundnut, Bambara groundnut), which are generally richer in protein, minerals and vitamins (e.g., iron, zinc, vitamins A and D), can be a means to remediate micronutrient deficiencies in commonly consumed diets.
-The proposed project phase will build on previous work conducted by the team in cooperation with rural and urban processing units owned by women.This project will strengthen local cereal and legume processing and diversify uses of local grains.
-Furthermore, these outcomes will contribute to improved local value chain development, income generation for women, and a reduction of malnutrition.
+Project DetailsSummaryProject Title: Diversifying Uses of Legume and Cereal by Grain Processing to Improve Nutrition and Expand MarketOverview: Sorghum and pearl millet are major staples for smallholder farm families in West Africa where malnutrition is common.
+Local cereal fortification with indigenous legumes (cowpea, groundnut, Bambara groundnut), which are generally richer in protein, minerals and vitamins (e.g., iron, zinc, vitamins A and D), can be a means to remediate micronutrient deficiencies in common diets.
+This project builds on previous work conducted by the team in cooperation with rural and urban processing units owned by women.This project strengthens local cereal and legume processing and diversify uses of local grains.
+Furthermore, outcomes will contribute to improved local value chain development, income generation for women, and a reduction of malnutrition.
 By combining diverse cereals and legumes in the processing, this project indirectly promotes legume integration in cereal-based systems and this contributes to agroecological intensification, a priority area of CCRP.
 Value chain development is expected to lead to income generation opportunities, especially for women both in rural and urban areas.
-Furthermore, by considering micro- and macro-nutrient content of processed products, the project can be considered as nutrition-informed and contributing to reduction of malnutrition.Project Aims: Identify legumes (cowpea, peanut, bambara nut) and cereal (sorghum and millet) breeding lines from diverse environments for better food making attributes and nutritional benefits.Develop cost effective and innovative technologies that take into account attributes of chosen grain varieties for making quality and nutritious processed cereal (sorghum and/or millet) and legume (cowpea, peanut, or bambara nut) based foods in Niger and Burkina Faso.Use grain processor incubation sub-centers at rural and urban levels to test and optimize processing equipment, and to make cereal (sorghum and/or millet) and legume (cowpea, peanut, or bambara nut) based mixtured foods, and for testing product acceptability and market potential to benefit local communities in Niger and Burkina Faso.
+By considering micro- and macro-nutrient content of processed products, the project can be considered as nutrition-informed and contributing to reduction of malnutrition.Project Aims: Identify legumes (cowpea, peanut, bambara nut) and cereal (sorghum and millet) breeding lines from diverse environments for better food making attributes and nutritional benefits.Develop cost effective and innovative technologies that take into account attributes of chosen grain varieties for making quality and nutritious processed cereal (sorghum and/or millet) and legume (cowpea, peanut, or bambara nut) based foods in Niger and Burkina Faso.Use grain processor incubation sub-centers at rural and urban levels to test and optimize processing equipment, and to make cereal (sorghum and/or millet) and legume (cowpea, peanut, or bambara nut) based mixtured foods, and for testing product acceptability and market potential to benefit local communities in Niger and Burkina Faso.
 Team Moustapha MoussaInstitut National de la Recherche Agronomique du Niger (INRAN) Ba Fatouma HamaIRSAT Roger KaboréAssociation Minim Song Panga (AMSP) Pictures Processing project grain awaits the village miller in Niger.Photo Credit: Bettina Haussmann Processing project village group in Niger.Photo Credit: Bettina Haussmann Member of processing project village group in Niger.